levinqdl/compre-ai/README.md

 - **📈 Data Extraction**: Automatically extract emails, phone numbers, dates, prices, and addresses from web pages
 - **⚡ Context Menu Integration**: Right-click on selected text for quick AI actions
 - **🎨 Beautiful UI**: Modern, intuitive interface with gradient design
+- **🔒 Per-Site Control**: Toggle the translator on or off for individual domains directly from the popup

 ## 🚀 Installation